 Invertebrates

 Troopers Hill is alive with butterflies in the spring and summer.
 Common blues, holly blues, small coppers, marbled white and the beautiful brimstone are all regularly seen.
 An Essex Skipper was seen in July 2011.
-The grassland is home to thousands of crickets and grasshoppers that can be heard as well as seen.

 You can learn more about solitary bees and their lifecycle in this excellent Youtube video by Team Candiru: